-- Once both are soft and cooked through, transfer to a bowl and mash with a potato masher, adding salt and pepper and 1 Tbsp of vegan butter to season.
+- Once both are soft and cooked through, transfer to a bowl and mash with a potato masher, adding salt and pepper and 1 Tbsp of vegan butter to season (amount as original recipe is written // use 1/3 total amount of butter if altering batch size).
 Set aside and cover to keep warm.

-- In skillet over medium to medium-high heat, melt the vegan butter.
+- In a skillet over medium to medium-high heat, melt the remaining vegan butter (2 Tbsp as original recipe is written).
 Add the shallot and mushroom and cook for 10 minutes, stirring frequently.
 Cook until the mushrooms are soft and brown, and most of their liquid is evaporated.